Misconceptions about “Solar is A Scam”

 - Overestimating utility rates or the value of small energy efficiencies that exaggerate your return on investment.
 (Average payback period for Californians is six years.)

 These three cover the bulk of any solar scammer’s playbook.
 Those people victimized by companies using these tactics have created a massive misconception that solar is evil or unrewarding when the exact opposite is true.
-There are many companies out there doing a great job and fighting the good fight in this industry.
+Many companies are doing a great job and fighting the good fight in this industry.
 Let’s talk about what they bring to the table.

 Signs of a Reputable Solar Company

-The solar companies that are good and keep this industry alive carry some key traits.
+The good solar companies that keep this industry alive carry some key traits.
 As a whole, we want you to own your system and energy independence.
 Whether you do that by paying for it all upfront or utilizing the power of financing, owning your system is by far the best way to proceed.

 Don’t be afraid of solar.
 Despite any negative hype, it is not a scam.
 Be on the lookout for anyone just trying to sell you something, but know that as a whole, the industry is full of good people that want to help you succeed.